Talking to Kids about Racial Stereotypes - Tip Sheet

 - Look closely at the characters children see.
 What messages do they send concerning race, gender, and roles?
 Voice your disapproval of stereotyped characters, and explain why you disapprove.
 Ask children to compare the images of race they see on television, with the people they know in real life.
 How are they different?

 - Listen closely, with children, to the voices of the bad characters in cartoons.
 Do they have an accent?
 What about the good, kind, sweet characters?
+Among good characters, which are presented as “normal”, and easy to identify with, and which are presented as being different?

 - Deconstruct the “media reality.”
 Talk with kids about the people behind the programs they watch.
 It can be an eye-opener for children to realize that TV shows, like books, are written and created by people with their own biases and experiences.
 When you watch a program with children, ask them to think about who created the show and whether they think the writers and producers really understood the types of people they are portraying or whether they’re basing characters on preconceived notions about groups of people.